Tidal perturbations of an extreme mass ratio inspiral around a Kerr black hole: Perturbation to the Kerr metric: results

 \section{Perturbation to the Kerr metric: results}

 In this section, we present the explicit form of the quadrupolar perturbation to the Kerr metric reconstructed in the ORG.
+One of the main goals of this work is to provide compact and ready-to-use expressions for the reconstructed metric that can be directly used in astrophysical and SF applications.
 The perturbation is obtained by applying the reconstruction operator ${\mathcal{S}_4^\dag}_{\mu\nu}$, defined in Eq.~\eqref{eq:GHP4}, to the Hertz potential with spin weight $s=+2$.
 For each value of the azimuthal number $m$, we define the complex quantity

 where $\Psi^{(+2)}_m$ is defined in Eq.~\eqref{eq:PsiH_l2_modes_def}.

 The full complex metric perturbation is then obtained by summing over the allowed values of $m$,